EEG Test in Gurugram

 Longer Video EEG Monitoring

-Used for difficult-to-capture events, recurrent unexplained spells, suspected PNES/FND, or complex seizure evaluation when clinically appropriate.
+Used for difficult-to-capture events, recurrent unexplained spells, suspected PNES or FND, or complex seizure evaluation when clinically appropriate.

 What EEG Can Show